 First Assistant Commonwealth’s Attorney

 A few years ago, traffickers’ primary drug of choice was crack cocaine.
-Today, however, heroin has surpassed crack as drug of choice for drug users and traffickers.
+Today, however, heroin and fentanyl have surpassed crack as drug of choice for drug users and traffickers.

 “In 2010, all of Kentucky had only 4,020 heroin charges,” Casey said.
 “During that year, Kenton, Campbell, and Boone counties accounted for more than 2,400 of the criminal cases involving this drug with Kenton County having more than 1,400 of its own cases.”